Rong Yiren: Cultural Revolution

 During the Cultural Revolution, he was denounced as a "capitalist".
 He lost a great deal of his personal wealth and was the target of death threats from the Red Guards, radical youth organizations aligned with the new social and cultural policies of Mao Zedong.
 In a situation typical of disgraced government officials, entrepreneurs and intellectuals during the Cultural Revolution, Rong was given a demeaning job as a janitor.
 However, he and his family received protection from Zhou Enlai from persecution from the Red Guards.
 As Rong was not a Communist party member at the time, Zhou was not able to obtain approval from Mao Zedong to protect Rong officially.
 Instead, Zhou coordinated with Chen Jinhua to place Rong's mansion under the control of Red Guards affiliated with the Ministry of Textiles, who were deeply sympathetic to him and protected him from other Red Guard factions.

-Chinese economic reformation
+Reform and opening up

-After the death of Mao Zedong and the end of Cultural Revolution, Deng Xiaoping appointed Rong as an advisor for the economic opening of China.
+After the death of Mao Zedong and the end of Cultural Revolution, Deng Xiaoping appointed Rong as an advisor for the reform and opening up.
 He set up the China International Trust and Investment Corp., or CITIC, in 1978, which was responsible for much of the initial western investment in China.

-At the height of the pro-democracy movement in 1989, he risked his life by asking the top Chinese leaders to negotiate with the students.
-A week after the Tiananmen Square Protests of 1989, he called the crackdown “extraordinarily wise and correct.”
+At the height of the pro-democracy movement in 1989, Rong risked his life by asking the top Chinese leaders to negotiate with the students.
+A week after the Tiananmen Square Protests of 1989, he called the crackdown "extraordinarily wise and correct."

 He was appointed to the ceremonial post of vice president in 1993.